Vinnie Bagwell: Enslaved Africans' Raingarden

+The Philipse Manor Hall and the Enslaved Africans' Raingarden, along with Bagwell's The First Lady of Jazz sculpture of Ella Fitzgerald are stops on African American Heritage Trail of Westchester County.

 Victory Beyond Sims

-Victory Beyond Sims is a planned sculpture by Bagwell that is being created to replace the sculpture of J. Marion Sims in Central Park, New York that was torn down in 2018.
+Victory Beyond Sims is a planned sculpture by Bagwell that is being created to replace the sculpture of J. Marion Sims in New York City's Central Park that was torn down in 2018.
 After the relocation of the statue, the city called for a replacement sculpture.
 The four finalists chosen were Bagwell, Simone Leigh, Wangechi Mutu, and Kehinde Wiley.
 The city eventually decided on Simone Leigh in a 4–3 vote.
 The decision caused outrage amongst the community as they believed that Bagwell deserved to win.

-Simone Leigh saw the backlash and decided to withdraw his proposal in order to hand the win to Bagwell.
+Simone Leigh saw the backlash and decided to withdraw her proposal in order to hand the win to Bagwell.
 Leigh said in response, "I greatly appreciate that my proposal was selected by the committee.
 However, I am aware that there is significant community sentiment for another proposal.
 Since this is a public monument in their neighborhood, I defer to them and have withdrawn my work."

 The statue is planned to be installed at some point in 2021 once the approval process and revisions have taken place.